seeker89/efficientclub.com/win-your-day-before-it-starts.md

 #### Start a diary

-It doesn't have to be every day, and it doesn't have to start with _"my dear diary"_B ;) It's about storing the state of your mind every now and then, to be able to go back, remind yourself, and see the progress that you've made ever since.
+It doesn't have to be every day, and it doesn't have to start with _"my dear diary"_ ;) It's about storing the state of your mind every now and then, to be able to go back, remind yourself, and see the progress that you've made ever since.
 For me it's a lot of numbers, ideas, lists, that I dump on paper a couple of times a week.
 Try it.

 #### Ease yourself into bedtime